EnzymeML/enzymeml-specifications/specifications/enzymeml.md

   - Type: bool
   - Description: Whether the reaction is reversible or irreversible
   - Default: False
+- species
+  - Type: ReactionSpecies[]
+  - Description: List of reaction elements that are part of the reaction.
+- modifiers
+  - Type: Identifier[]
+  - Description: List of reaction elements that are not part of the reaction but influence it.

+### ReactionSpecies

+This object is part of the Reaction object and describes either an educt, product or modifier.
+The latter includes buffers, counter-ions as well as proteins/enzymes.

+- __species_id__
+  - Type: Identifier
+  - Description: Internal identifier to either a protein or reactant defined in the EnzymeMLDocument.
+- stoichiometry
+  - Type: float
+  - Description: Float number representing the associated stoichiometry.

+### ReactionConditions

 - temperature
   - Type: float
   - Description: Numeric value of the temperature of the reaction.